imkrunalkanojiya/c-cpp-mac-installation-script/README.md

 # Mac Script for Installation C/C++ Compiler
 This script is for installing the compiler on macOS.
 It will install the compiler and set the environment variables.
-The script is written in bash and can be run from the terminal.
+The script can run in the terminal just like bread and butter.

 ## Installation
 To install the compiler, run the following command in the terminal: